Fashion's Betsey Johnson goes to therapy in made-for-TV comeback

 In the first episode, viewers get a taste of a day in the life of the fun-seeking Johnson, whose exercise routine is more flirting with her personal trainer and sipping from her mimosa-filled water bottle than sit-ups and squats.

-The designer also never misses her favourite meal: a daily dinner of branzino and a half bottle of white wine.
+The designer also never misses her favorite meal: a daily dinner of branzino and a half bottle of white wine.

-But Johnson's twitchy anxiety about her new gig takes centre stage ahead of a big launch party for her Steve Madden brand.
+But Johnson's twitchy anxiety about her new gig takes center stage ahead of a big launch party for her Steve Madden brand.

 'LIKE A REALLY BIG THERAPY SESSION'